People seem to think that once you’ve adopted a child, everything is okay now.

-People seem to think that once you’ve adopted a child, everything is okay now.
 I realize that infertility is an uncomfortable topic and most people want to do everything they can to avoid it at all costs.
 I think that once we feel like our family is complete, I’ll be able to move on from my infertility past a little bit more.
 But with just one child that we spent many many years to bring into our lives, the pain is still very real.
 My infertility past isn’t that far behind me.
 We’re still infertile, and we have no idea how long it will take to adopt another child.

 I really appreciate that my child will not ever feel like a lesser family member or not an equal in groups of friends’ kids.
 However, pretending like he arrived the same way that biological children did and glossing over my feelings isn’t helpful.
 It’s actually pretty rude.
 Adoption doesn’t fix everything, including the following.

 Adoption doesn’t mean that a couple’s grieving process is over.